 Clarifying Statutory Access to Judicial Review of Agency Action

 Committee on Judicial Review

-Proposed Recommendation for Committee | May 3, 2021
+Proposed Recommendation from Committee on Judicial Review | May 3, 2021

 Judicial review of federal administrative action is governed by numerous statutes, including two general statutes, the Administrative Procedure Act (APA) and the Hobbs Act, and hundreds of agency-specific statutes.
 The APA's judicial review provisions govern judicial review of agency action generally and provide default rules that apply in the absence of any more specifically applicable rules.
-Agency-specific statutes govern judicial review of actions of particular agencies (often, of particular actions of particular agencies) and may provide specifically applicable rules that displace the general provisions of the APA.
+Agency-specific statutes (referred to herein as "specific judicial review statutes") govern judicial review of actions of particular agencies (often, of particular actions of particular agencies) and may provide specifically applicable rules that displace the general provisions of the APA.
 Certain procedural aspects of judicial review are governed by federal court rules that specify how to file a petition for review, the content of the record on review, and other matters.

-The Administrative Conference of the United States undertook an initiative to identify and review all statutory provisions governing judicial review of federal agency rules and adjudicative orders that appear in the United States Code.
-In the course of this initiative, the Conference observed various ways in which some of these statutes create unnecessary obstacles to judicial review or overly complicate the process of judicial review.
-The Conference
+The Administrative Conference of the United States undertook an initiative to identify and review all statutory provisions in the United States Code governing judicial review of federal agency rules and adjudicative orders.
+In the course of this initiative, the Conference observed

 1

 2

 3

 4 5

 6

 7

 8

-10
+9 10

 11

 12 13

-14

 &lt;sup>1 Judicial review is also governed by judicially developed doctrines.
-See generally John F. Duffy, Administrative Common Law in Judicial Review, 77 Tex.
-L. Rev. 113 (1998).
+See generally John F. Duffy, Administrative Common Law in Judicial Review, 77 TEX.
+L. REV. 113 (1998).

-&lt;sup>2 5 U.S.C. §§ 701-706.
+&lt;sup>2 28 U.S.C. §§ 2341-2351.